 Unlike the dingy, off-colored paneling of the fifties, sixties, and seventies, modern shiplap can brighten up any space in your home.
 Farmhouse style typically features a white-washed version of shiplap.

 If white isn’t your favorite, you can find shiplap in a wide range of colors.
 Some shiplap products can be stained or painted for a custom look.
 It also comes in a variety of easy-to-install materials.
 There are even green options available.

 Using this paneling can also help hide an ugly wall, with damage or stains that paint just won’t cover.
-Best of all, shiplap adds a lot of texture to a space, giving your home a richer overall look.
+Best of all, shiplap adds a lot of texture to any space, giving your home a richer overall look.

-And for bigger projects a cheaper alternative is using plywood strips.
-Check this post to see a diy project using plywood strips.
+And for bigger projects, a cheaper alternative is using plywood strips.
+Check this post to see a DIY project using plywood strips.